amykep/Amy-Book-Search-Engine/README.md

 This project refactored a fully functioning Google Books API search engine built with a RESTful API as a GraphQL API built with Apollo Server.
 The original app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It was already set up to allow users to save book searches to the back end.
  <br />
+ This project required:
+* Setting up an Apollo Server to use GraphQL queries and mutations to fetch and modify data.
+* Modify the existing authentication middleware so that it works in the context of a GraphQL API.
+* Creating an Apollo Provider so requests can communicate with an Apollo Server.
+* Deploying the application to Heroku with a MongoDB database using MongoDB Atlas.

 ## Screenshots